 Furthermore, they provide a fresh outlook on the advantages of building efficiency, in their report.
 Firstly, they mention the well-known topic of financial interest.
 They note investors of efficiency can begin accruing in as little as five years.
 In the future, the potential for savings increases exponentially as reducing energy demand will snowball off of increasingly efficient equipment.
 Secondly, the economy, as a whole, stands to benefit.
 A sustainable energy system equals a stable economy.
 Moreover, the more productive our energy is, the more valuable it becomes.
 Thirdly, building efficiency helps to combat harmful emissions such as refrigerants and CO2.
 Our own health and environment are priceless resources.

 Lastly, they turn their attention to national security.
 Notably, many countries’ economies’ have become interdependent due to energy trade.
 Our dependence on other nations to provide our energy could seriously compromise our national security.
 Not to mention, we are at the whim of fluctuations in the global market.
 Resource prices go up, they go down, and wars are even fought over them.
 Efficiency is the path to stabilizing our energy market.
+Energy-efficiency incentives are one big step toward reaching Zero-Net Energy.
 In conclusion, decreasing energy consumption in the construction industry is beneficial to all.
 You can read more about this topic in our article Benefits of Energy Efficiency.

 Society’s Energy Efficiency in Buildings Position Document Committee, (2019).
 Position Document on Energy Efficiency in Buildings.
 ASHRAE. www.ashrae.org